medilies/xssless/README.md

 ![workflow](./workflow.png)

-Use what is recommended by [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#html-sanitization):
+> [!NOTE]
+> Note that the library is still in its alpha phase.
+While the exposed methods are likely stable, configurations and internals may change, especially if you extend the package or create your own driver.

+## Why use Xssless

+- **Prevent XSS Attacks:** Safeguard your application by cleaning user-submitted HTML, eliminating potential XSS threats.
+- **Painless HTML 5 support:** Xssless leverages engines with the best HTML5 support.
+- **Easy to build policies:** (todo).

+The default driver aligns with [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html#html-sanitization) recommendations:

 > HTML Sanitization will strip dangerous HTML from a variable and return a safe string of HTML.
-OWASP recommends DOMPurify for HTML Sanitization.
+OWASP recommends **DOMPurify** for HTML Sanitization.

-Note that the library is still in its alfa-phase.
-The methods exposed in this doc will most likely not change, but the configs and the internals may change a lot incase you decide to extend the package or create your own driver.

 ## Installation